 The Almeida Theatre is an equal opportunities employer and our aim is to create a diverse and inclusive working environment which reflects the city we live and work in and the communities and audiences that we engage with.
 The recruitment process is open to all.
 We are especially interested in hearing from candidates who are ethnically diverse, deaf and disabled, neurodivergent or working class as we want our team and our work to be informed and representative of the diverse community it serves.

 Please note we do not accept unsolicited CV’s.
 Please look below for details on how to apply for roles.

-The Almeida Theatre is seeking an Assistant Stage Manager - Rehearsal based in London.
-This post is offered on a fixed-term contract.
+The Almeida Theatre is seeking a Executive Assistant.
+This post is offered on a Full-Time, Fixed-Term contract.

-To find out why it's important that you complete our Equal Opportunities form, you may find this Stonewall leaflet, it got to do with you? useful.
+To find out why it’s important that you complete our Equal Opportunities Form, you may find this Stonewall leaflet, What’s it got to do with you? useful.

 Applications for Stage Management Placements are currently closed.
 Please keep an eye on this page for when they re-open.